en

 Kiyosu Castle in Kiyosu city

-Kiyosu Castle, the castle forgotten by almost all the Aichi tour guides.
-It is a reconstructed castle that was once home to Oda Nobunaga, one of Japan’s great unifiers.
-Kiyosu Castle has a really good view of the skyscrapers around Nagoya Station from its deck.
+Kiyosu Castle is often overlooked, wrongfully so!
+This is a reconstructed castle that was once home to Oda Nobunaga, one of Japan’s great unifiers.
+Kiyosu Castle has an amazing view of the skyscrapers around Nagoya Station from its top deck.

 Kiyosu Castle (清洲城)